 HOW?
 Magnetic Material Basics

 You only need one magnetic option.
-For example, you don't need the strip and the precut rounds.
+For example, you don't need the strip and magnet on the bottom of the spice tin.
 A magnet to magnet connection is very weak.
 A metal to magnet connection is strong.
 If you put magnet on the bottom of your tins and put them on a magnetic surface, you will not be happy with the results.
 Either put the magnet on a surface OR on the tins--not both.